DrMattChristian/tldmon/README.md

 The modifications to this script are minor.
 For TLDmon we've changed the "critical" result codes to "warning" and also changed the output format a little.

+## LICENSE

+License is same BSD 3-clause as original creator.
+The Measurement Factory, Inc. retains all copyrights.